thegeek-sys/Vault/Class/Cybersecurity/Internet security.md

 ---
 ## Secure Sockets Layer (SSL) and Transport Layer Security (TLS)
 SSL/TLS is one of the most widely used security service.
-It is a general-purpose service implemented as a set of protocols that rely on TC
+It is a general-purpose service implemented as a set of protocols that rely on TCP